 Tasman Coastal Trail

 The Tasman Coastal Trail (not to be confused with the Tasmanian Trail

 ) follows along the clifflines from the north of Fortescue Bay to Waterfall Bay, or on to Tasman Arch (9+ hours).
 This walk will require a car shuffle.
 Walkers will need to be prepared by taking water, food and wet weather gear.

 Walkers can access Cape Pillar via the old Cape Pillar track from Fortescue Bay.
 It is a 29 km round-trip walk.
 A formal campsite is provided at Wughalee Falls with tent platforms, toilet and rainwater tank.
 Returning via Mt Fortescue and taking in Cape Hauy is a 34 km circuit.

 (about 5 hours return)

 The Cape Raoul Track begins from Stormlea Road, off Highcroft Road.
 The initial section of the track crosses private land before entering the park.
 Excellent views are obtained along the track.

-The Remarkable Cave Site provides visitors with short walking opportunities to Remarkable Cave and Maignon Lookout and is the main access to Mount Brown and Crescent Bay.
+The Remarkable Cave Site provides visitors with short walking opportunities to Remarkable Cave and Maingon Lookout and is the main access to Mount Brown and Crescent Bay.
 Rock climbers also access the cliffs around West Head and Dauntless Point from this site.